plot-network/plotbridge-website/content/tokens.md

 #### Burn

-User may burn WXX tokens with the PB web app.
+User may burn WXX tokens with the PB web App.
 PB system keeps tracking the BSC chain.
 When a **burn** transaction is detected with enough confirmations (such as 10 confirmations), it will be stored and put into the withdraw queue.
 PB system keeps tracking the withdraw queue, and send XX coins back to the XX withdraw address bind in BSC.